testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 ### Custom rule creator

-In v4 we introduced several improvements not only for the final users but for contributors too.
+In v4 we introduced several improvements for both the final users as for contributors.
 Now there is a custom Rule Creator available called `createTestingLibraryRule` which should be the default Rule Creator used in this plugin.
 This Testing Library Rule Creator extends TSESLint Rule Creator to enhance rules automatically, so it prevents rules to be reported if nothing related to Testing Library found, and injects a 3rd parameter within `create` function: `helpers`.

 This new `helpers` available in the `create` of the rule gives you access to a bunch of utils to detect things related to Testing Library.
 You can find all of them in `detect-testing-library-utils.ts` file, but these are some helpers available: